mapcentia/vidi/README.md

 # vidi
-Vidi (To See) is a new map viewer for GC2 and CartoDB
+Vidi (View) is a new map viewer for GC2 and CartoDB